Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Enduring
 You have advantage on Endurance skill checks made to Essence Tap and on concentration checks made while on Death’s Door.

-### Daring
-Whenever you are hit by an attack, you may make an attack of opportunity against the creature that hit you.

 ### Hearty
 Remove two stacks of each condition from yourself at the end of each of your turns, rather than the usual one.